-Your bass response should neither be 'one note' nor should it be too heavy.
-It should extend to the deepest organ passages and yet be tight and well defined.
-Kickdrums should be tight and percussive-string bass notes should be uniform and consistent throughout the entirety of the run without booming or thudding.
+Your bass response should neither be one note nor too heavy.
+It should extend to even the deepest organ passages, yet it should be tight and well defined.
+Kick-drums should be tight and percussive-string bass notes should be uniform and consistent throughout the entirety of the run without any booming or thudding.